Careful!

 When we start a data-plane via kuma-dp we expect all the inbound and outbound service traffic to go through it.
 The inbound and outbound ports are defined in the dataplane specification when running in universal mode, while on Kubernetes the service-to-service traffic always runs on port 15001.

-In addition to the service traffic ports, the data-plane automatically also opens the envoy administration interface listener on the 127.0.0.1:9901.
+In addition to the service traffic ports, the data plane proxy also opens the following ports:

 Schema